mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ### Issue 3: Tag Name Formatting Needed Correction

-**Symptom:**
+**Symptom**

 Initial tag names were entered with trailing colons.

-**Likely Cause:**
+**Cause**

-The portal visually separates tag names and values with a colon, which made it easy to accidentally include the colon in the tag key.
+The Azure Portal visually separates tag names and values with a colon, making it possible to accidentally include the colon in the tag key.

-**Resolution:**
+**Resolution**

-The colons were removed from the tag names before creating the resource group.
+The colons were removed before creating the resource group.

-**Result:**
+**Result**

-The final tags were created with clean tag names:
+The final tags were created with the following standardized names:

 ```text
 Project